rems-project/cn-tutorial/docs/getting-started/tutorials/pointers.md

 <span style="color:red">
 BCP: The way I've been naming things is not working that well here.
-The problem is that in examples like this we computer "thing pointed to by p" at both C and CN levels.
+The problem is that in examples like this we compute "thing pointed to by p" at both C and CN levels.
 At the C level, the thing pointed to by p obviously cannot also be called p, so it doesn't make sense for it to be called P at the CN level, right?
-This should be fixed by the proposed `$p` syntax.
 </span>

 <span style="color:red">